Customer analytics can be an invaluable source of insight for companies of all sizes.

 - Publishing companies can determine what turns casual readers into new subscribers and entice repeat visitors to sign up for their newsletters

-- Retailers can compare different buyer segments and identify ‘hot’ and ‘cold’ customers to know who to prioritize with heir engagement efforts
+- Retailers can compare different buyer segments and identify ‘hot’ and ‘cold’ customers to know who to prioritize with their engagement efforts

-From this regular analysis, tech users and their organizations at large can realize greater ROI: both in terms of revenue generated and efficiencies gained across growth teams.
+From this analysis and resulting action, companies can realize greater ROI: both in terms of revenue generated and efficiencies gained across growth-focused teams.

 No business professional becomes a customer analytics expert overnight.

-But with the right processes and technology to support your audience analysis, you’ll be well on your way to better interpreting — and liberating — your customer data.
+But with the right processes and technology to support your customer analysis, you’ll be well on your way to better analyzing — and and acting on — your customer data.

 Download Forrester’s 2020 Now Tech: Customer Analytics Technologies report to discover the ideal analytics solutions on the market today — including BlueConic’s CDP.